frank-ang/amplify-react-tutorial/README.md

 4. Enable Redirects for Single Page Web Apps (SPA)

-    This step is necessary to enable the Amplify hosted website to support SPA frameworks such as ReactJS.
+    This step is necessary to enable the Amplify hosted website to support SPA frameworks such as ReactJS react-router-dom.
 This fixes "AccessDenied" errors during navigation.

     *Amplify Console -> App settings -> Rewrites and redirects*